How to create a return and refund Policy

 The employee could read what brands they hated and then avoid them.
 But at all times during a return, we first looked at their purchase history.
 If they were a loyal customer who had purchased a lot with us, we would be more generous with our policy.

 After writing a return policy, the next step is to create a document that will allow store employees to quickly and efficiently complete the transaction.
 You can download Merchandise Return Form templates to use in your retail store or develop your form.

 The information obtained from the customer should include some basic customer information, such as name, address, and contact details.
 Some proof of identification should be required, and it should be clear if there's a reason for the return, such as defective merchandise.
 You don't want to be putting bad products back on your shelves.

 The form should note what kind of return is being issued; credit card, cash, or store credit.
 Be aware that regulations governing returns and other consumer transactions vary from state to state.
 It's up to you as the retailer to know what details your business can or cannot collect from the shopper and how that information should be stored.

 The information collected during the return process can be used in various ways.

 Store management can give the customer a follow-up call.
-This may reveal any customer service issues or product concerns the shopper didn't mention during the return process.
+It may reveal any customer service issues, or product concerns the shopper didn't mention during the return process.

 Retailers will need to keep a record of refund transactions for accounting purposes.

-Remember, the bottom line is never let your return policy take precedence or priority over the customer experience in your store.
-It will save you money today, but cost you more money tomorrow.
+Remember, the bottom line is never to let your return policy take precedence or priority over the customer experience in your store.
+It will save you money today but cost you more money tomorrow.